-Each new level of Logistics research reduces Rail Movement and regular Transport costs by 10%.
+Each new level of Logistics research reduces Operational Movement and regular Transport costs by 10%.

-Logistics also increases by 1 per level HQ's minimum supply values, and the Build Limits for Transports for Majors and their Minors.
-Finally, each level of Logistics increases the Action Points of Armored Trains by 1.
+Logistics also increases by 1 per level HQ's minimum supply values, the HQ Build Limit for all Majors, and the Build Limits for Transports for Majors and their Minors.